 - Agreed.
 The IRS finds areas for possible changes and the taxpayer willfully submits to the proposed amendments to the tax declarations.
 Upon agreement, the taxpayer will sign the examination report prepared by the IRS.
 If there is tax debt, there are several payment options available for the taxpayer.

 - Disagreed.
 The IRS finds changes and the taxpayer is informed although there is disagreement on the findings of the audit.
 This leads to a conference with a manager for further review.
-A request for an Appeal or a Fast Track Mediation can also be applied for by your tax attorney.
+Under the tax laws, a request for an Appeal or a Fast Track Mediation can also be applied for by your attorney.